 Delicious, poisonous, deadly but magical.
 They have been called many different names throughout history and rightfully so.
 After all, lots of people are poisoned by mushrooms every year.
-As you know, most of the cute mushrooms that look like the Smurfs’ village are not edible, but are actually extremely poisonous.
-The number of poisoning cases have increased in recent years due to the growing interest in a natural diet and mushroom foraging.
+As you know, most of the cute mushrooms that look like the Smurfs’ village are not edible but are actually extremely poisonous.
+The number of poisoning cases has increased in recent years due to the growing interest in a natural diet and mushroom foraging.
 For this reason, before we get to the health benefits of wild mushrooms, we must say that they should be collected with or by someone who knows what they’re doing.
 We must also remind you that many poisonous mushrooms resemble edible ones.

 Technically, a mushroom is neither a vegetable nor a herb.
 The mushroom is an incredible organism that doesn’t need light or soil, varies significantly depending on where it is found in the world and grows naturally but can also be artificially produced.

 According to the 2018 food trends announced by the retail chain Wholefoods, there will be a growing interest in mushrooms in the coming years.
 One of the reasons is the mushroom’s health benefits.
 Mushrooms have been consumed for this very same reason for thousands of years.
 It is also used as a raw material in many medicines.
 Mushrooms are known to strengthen the immune system and they contain dozens of vitamins, minerals and antioxidants.
 They are a great source of vitamins B and D as well as selenium and potassium.
 They do not contain cholesterol, gluten or fat and are also low in calories.
 In the future, mushrooms will not just be used in dishes but also in tea, coffee and shakes.
 Mushroom extract and powder will also become more popular.